Owner/approver: Group Director HR

 In addition to adhering to the above principles, Lerøy maintains particular focus on the following topics within human rights and decent work conditions;

 Obligations in relation to the employees, in line with international conventions and/or national legislation and regulations regarding regular employment shall not be evaded via utilization of short-term positions (such as use of contract workers, casual workers and day workers), subcontractors or other employment relationships.

-All employees are entitled to an employment contract in a language they understand.
+All employees are entitled to an written employment contract in a language they understand.
 The apprenticeship program shall be clearly defined in terms of duration and content.